When war breaks out or natural disasters strike, children can lose their schools, their homes and their families.

 Download the assembly and fundraise

-Your school can help support Unicef, so we can continue to deliver life-saving supplies and keep vulnerable children safe in emergencies.
-One of the most recent emergencies Unicef has been responding to is Cyclone Idai – you can download an assembly presentation to inspire students and teachers to get fundraising!
+Your school can support Unicef so we can continue to deliver life-saving supplies and keep vulnerable children safe in emergencies.
+Unicef responds to conflicts, natural disasters and unprecedented situations all over the world, and you can download an assembly presentation to inspire students and teachers to get fundraising!

 - Unicef-themed mufti day – pupils and staff pay a pound and come to school in head to toe blue